 Annual General Meeting of the Treasury Markets Association

-The Treasury Markets Association (TMA) held its eleventh Annual General Meeting today (Tuesday).
-At the meeting, Mr Howard Lee, the Chairman of the TMA Executive Board and Senior Executive Director of the Hong Kong Monetary Authority (HKMA), reported that the Association continued to make major progress in 2016 in enhancing the professionalism of Hong Kong’s treasury market practitioners and the competitiveness of Hong Kong’s treasury markets.
+The Treasury Markets Association (TMA) held its twelfth Annual General Meeting today (Thursday).
+At the meeting, Mr Howard Lee, the Chairman of the TMA Executive Board and Deputy Chief Executive of the Hong Kong Monetary Authority (HKMA), reported that the Association continued to make progress in 2017 in enhancing the professionalism of Hong Kong’s treasury market practitioners and the competitiveness of Hong Kong’s treasury markets.

-At end 2016, the TMA had 75 institutional members including banks, asset managers, money brokers and major corporations, and over 1,400 individual members working in various segments of the treasury markets.
+At the end of 2017, the TMA had 74 institutional members, including banks, asset managers, money brokers and major corporations, and over 1,400 individual members working in various segments of the treasury markets.

-Chief Executive of the HKMA, Mr Norman T. L. Chan, continues to serve as the Honorary President of the Council, and Mr Howard Lee was re-elected as the Chairman of the Executive Board.
+Chief Executive of the HKMA, Mr Norman Chan, continues to serve as the Honorary President of the Council, and Mr Howard Lee was re-elected as the Chairman of the Executive Board.

 For more information, please refer to the TMA’s website at www.tma.org.hk.